 Long-Term Care Ombudsman Program Coordinator

-Steven is the newest addition to the Advocacy, Inc. team, and brings with him several years of experience working in aging services.
+Steven joined the Advocacy, Inc. team in June 2021, and brings with him several years of experience working in aging services.
 He graduated from Humboldt State University in 2017 with a Bachelors Degree in Social Work, focusing on LGBTQ+ aging.
 Steven is passionate about our community's older adults, especially those more marginalized and vulnerable.
 He understands the challenges faced by residents of long-term care facilities, and is committed to to helping ensure they live the highest quality of life regardless of where they are in their aging process.
 He also currently serves on the Board of Directors of the Seniors Council of Santa Cruz and San Benito Counties and holds a seat on their finance committee.
 Steven's philosophy of advocacy is one of expressed wish and collaboration, and believes that together we can help effect systemic change at the local and national levels by raising our collective voices.

 Long-Term Care Ombudsman Representative

 Patsy Pence- Staff Ombudsman